 - Official spokesperson of the Union.
-This authority may be delegated by the President. - Chair of any Provincial Negotiating Committee, meetings of the Board of Directors, and the Executive Committee.
-When acting as Chair, the President shall have the right to vote. - Preside at all Annual, Special, and Provincial Meetings of the Union and meetings of the Council of Presidents. - A member of the Executive Committee, the Finance Committee and the Personnel Committee of the Board of Directors. - Ex-officio member of any NSNU committee. - Report on the execution and administration of the Presidential office and on the affairs of the Union to the Board of Directors and the General Meeting. - Shall cause to be maintained full minutes of all meetings of the Board of Directors, the Executive Committee and all meetings of the Union and shall cause to be maintained all records, documents and correspondence of the Union. - When presiding at meetings, the President shall not have the right to vote, unless it is to break a tie.
+This authority may be delegated by the President. - Chair of any Provincial Negotiating Committee and meetings of the Board of Directors.
+When acting as Chair, the President shall have the right to vote. - Preside at all Annual General Meetings, Special Meetings, and Provincial Meetings of the Union and meetings of the Council of Presidents. - A member of the Finance Committee and the Personnel Committee of the Board of Directors. - Ex-officio member of any NSNU committee. - Report on the execution and administration of the Presidential office and on the affairs of the Union to the Board of Directors and the Annual General Meeting. - Shall cause to be maintained full minutes of all meetings of the Board of Directors and all meetings of the Union and shall cause to be maintained all records, documents and correspondence of the Union. - When presiding at meetings, the President shall not have the right to vote, unless it is to break a tie.
 The President has the right to vote in any elections held at a meeting of the Nurses' Union.